IBM/container-service-getting-started-wt/README.md

 There are nine stages to the Lab, including an optional advanced lab and a getting started lab.

-[Lab 0](https://github.com/colemanjackson/container-service-getting-started-wt/tree/dwworks-additions/Lab%200#lab-0-getting-the-ibm-bluemix-containers-service) (Optional): Provides a walkthrough for installing Bluemix command-line tools and the Kubernetes CLI.
+[Lab 0](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%200) (Optional): Provides a walkthrough for installing Bluemix command-line tools and the Kubernetes CLI.
 You may skip this lab if you have the containers-registry plugin, the Bluemix CLI and Kubectl already installed on your machine.

-[Lab 1](https://github.com/colemanjackson/container-service-getting-started-wt/tree/dwworks-additions/Lab%201#lab-1---set-up-and-deploy-your-first-application): This lab walks through creating and deploying a simple "hello world" app in Node.JS, then accessing that app.
+[Lab 1](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%201): This lab walks through creating and deploying a simple "hello world" app in Node.JS, then accessing that app.

-[Lab 2](https://github.com/colemanjackson/container-service-getting-started-wt/tree/dwworks-additions/Lab%202#lab-services-replica-sets-and-health-checks): Builds on Lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
+[Lab 2](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%202): Builds on Lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
 Lab 2 will also walk through basic services you need to get started with kubernetes and the IBM Bluemix Containers Service

-[Lab 3](https://github.com/colemanjackson/container-service-getting-started-wt/tree/dwworks-additions/Lab%203#lab-3-deploy-an-application-with-bluemix-services): This lab covers adding external services to a cluster.
+[Lab 3](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%203): This lab covers adding external services to a cluster.
 It walks through adding integration to a watson service, and discusses storing credentials of external services to the cluster.

-[Lab 4](https://github.com/colemanjackson/container-service-getting-started-wt/tree/dwworks-additions/Lab%204#highly-available-deployments-with-the-ibm-bluemix-containers-service) (Under Construction, Paid Only, Optional): This lab will outline how to create a highly available application, and build on the knowledge you have learned in Labs 1 - 3 to deploy clusters simultaneously to multiple availibility zones.
+[Lab 4](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%204) (Under Construction, Paid Only, Optional): This lab will outline how to create a highly available application, and build on the knowledge you have learned in Labs 1 - 3 to deploy clusters simultaneously to multiple availibility zones.
 As this requires a paid bluemix account, you may skip this lab if you are sticking to the free tier.

-[Lab 5](https://github.com/colemanjackson/container-service-getting-started-wt/tree/dwworks-additions/Lab%205#security-with-the-ibm-bluemix-containers-service): This Lab walks through securing your cluster and applications using network policies, and will later add leveraging tools Vulnerability Advisor to secure images and manage security in your image registry.
+[Lab 5](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%205): This Lab walks through securing your cluster and applications using network policies, and will later add leveraging tools Vulnerability Advisor to secure images and manage security in your image registry.

-[Lab 6](): This lab walks through using Instana for CI/DC montioring and network patrolling of your cluster
+[Lab 6](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%206): This lab walks through using Instana for CI/DC montioring and network patrolling of your cluster

-[Lab 7](): This lab walks through the Kubernetes ecosystem to introduce you to node visualizers like WeaveScope, and package content handling with Helm.
+[Lab 7](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%207): This lab walks through the Kubernetes ecosystem to introduce you to node visualizers like WeaveScope, and package content handling with Helm.

-[Lab 8]() (Under Construction): This lab walks through Microservice architecture at large, and provides a jumping off point to learn Istio!
+[Lab 8](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%208): This lab walks through Microservice architecture at large, and provides a jumping off point to learn Istio!